coder/code-server/docs/FAQ.md

 For more details, see [this discussion post](https://github.com/cdr/code-server/discussions/4267#discussioncomment-1411583).

-## What's the difference between code-server and VS Code Codespaces?
+## What's the difference between code-server and GitHub Codespaces?

 Both code-server and VS Code Codespaces allow you to access VS Code via a browser.
 VS Code Codespaces, however, is a closed-source, paid service offered by